 Optus Stadium - Matagarup Bridge

-Matagarup Bridge will connect people moving between East Perth, Burswood Peninsula and Optus Stadium.
-The bridge will start in East Perth at Nelson Avenue, south of Nile Street, and includes a special event bus stand to move patrons away from residential streets and connect them to the Perth CBD and car park facilities.
+Matagarup Bridge connects people moving between East Perth, Burswood Peninsula and Optus Stadium.
+The bridge starts in East Perth at Nelson Crescent, south of Nile Street, and includes a special event bus stand to move patrons away from residential streets and connect them to the Perth CBD and car park facilities on event days.

-The bridge is a key component of Optus Stadium transport plan and will provide patron connectivity between Perth's CBD, East Perth and the Stadium.
-Further information is available from Optus Stadium website.
+The bridge is a key component of Optus Stadium transport plan and provides patron connectivity between Perth's CBD, East Perth and the Stadium.
+Further information is available from the Optus Stadium website.

-- The bridge will be approximately 65 metres tall at its highest point and stretches 370 metres from bank to bank, with a steel cable-stay span of 160 metres at its centre
+The bridge is approximately 72 metres tall at its highest point and stretches 370 metres from bank to bank, with a steel cable-stay span of 160 metres at its centre

-- It will be at least nine metres wide, wider at pause points and includes some shelter.
+It is at least nine metres wide, wider at pause points and includes some shelter.